dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 Further, since these zeros and ones are just information, you can represent them in countless different ways.
 The information does not change; just the *representation* of the information changes.
-The hexadecimal representation of `12e188aeb7c9aeb0eef7fac7c89e3b9b535a30b2ce8d6b74b706fa6f86b061e4` represents the same private key as the zeros and ones above.
-As does the following mnemonic code, which can be learned by heart with some
+The hexadecimal version 12e188aeb7c9aeb0eef7fac7c89e3b9b535a30b2ce8d6b74b706fa6f86b061e4 represents the same private key as the zeros and ones above.
+As does the following mnemonic code, which can be learned by heart with some practice:
-practice:

 `concert, frozen, pull, battle, spend, fancy, orient, inside, quiz, submit, scare, mechanic, awake, mercy, lock, inside, language, tag,